-SOUTH SAN FRANCISCO, CA, Nov 01, 2011 (MARKETWIRE via COMTEX) --
+SOUTH SAN FRANCISCO, CA, Nov 29, 2011 (MARKETWIRE via COMTEX) --

-Cytokinetics, Incorporated (NASDAQ: CYTK) announced today the initiation of a second cohort, or Part B, of an ongoing Phase II clinical trial of CK-2017357 in patients with amyotrophic lateral sclerosis (ALS).
-CK-2017357, a fast skeletal muscle troponin activator, selectively activates the fast skeletal muscle troponin complex by increasing its sensitivity to calcium, which increases skeletal muscle force in response to neuronal input and delays the onset and reduces the degree of muscle fatigue.
+Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that the company has opened enrollment in a third Phase II clinical trial of CK-2017357 in patients with amyotrophic lateral sclerosis (ALS).
+CK-2017357 selectively activates the fast skeletal muscle troponin complex by increasing its sensitivity to calcium, which increases skeletal muscle force in response to neuronal input and delays the onset and reduces the degree of muscle fatigue.
 CK-2017357 is the lead drug candidate that has emerged from the company's skeletal muscle contractility program.

-Part B of this clinical trial, a double-blind, randomized, placebo-controlled evaluation of the safety and tolerability of multiple doses of CK-2017357 in patients with ALS, is designed to enroll patients who are also receiving riluzole.
-In Part B, an estimated 24 patients are planned to be enrolled at eight to ten study centers in the United States.
-Patients in the trial will be randomized to one of four different treatment groups, to receive daily oral doses of placebo, 125 mg, 250 mg, or 375 mg of CK-2017357, respectively, in addition to 50 mg of riluzole for two weeks; clinical assessments will take place at pre-determined times during the course of treatment.
-Patients will also participate in follow-up evaluations one week after their final dose.
+This clinical trial is a double-blind, randomized, placebo-controlled, ascending dose titration study designed to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamic effects of multiple ascending doses of CK-2017357.
+An estimated 24 patients with ALS who are also receiving riluzole are planned to be enrolled at eight to ten study centers in the United States.
+Patients will be randomized to one of two dosing groups and receive twice daily oral ascending doses of CK-2017357 or placebo.
+Clinical assessments will take place at pre-determined times during the course of treatment; patients will also participate in follow-up evaluations one week after their final dose.

-The primary objective of this clinical trial is to assess the safety and tolerability of CK-2017357, after multiple oral doses to steady state plasma concentrations, in patients with ALS who are also receiving riluzole.
-A secondary objective of this clinical trial is to evaluate the ALS Functional Rating Scale-revised (ALSFRS-R), other measures of pulmonary function, muscle strength and fatigue, and physician and patient global assessments in these patients while receiving two weeks of treatment with CK-2017357 at the indicated doses or placebo.
-Additional information about this trial can be found at www.clinicaltrials.gov.
+The primary objective of this clinical trial is to assess the safety and tolerability of this alternative dosing regimen of CK-2017357 in patients with ALS.
+The secondary objectives of this clinical trial are to evaluate the ALS Functional Rating Scale-Revised (ALSFRS-R), other measures of pulmonary function, muscle strength and fatigue, relationships between dose, plasma concentrations and functional effects and physician and patient global assessments in these patients while receiving two weeks of treatment with CK-2017357 at the indicated doses or placebo.